41197-yhkt/tiktok-composite/README.md

 1. Provide a video stream sorted in reverse chronological order by submission time.
 2. Support user like vedio operation.
-3. Support user query for all liked videos.
+3. Support user to query for all liked videos.
+4. Support user comment vedio operation.
+5. Support user to query a video comment list.